togwand/nixos/README.md

 # nixos-config

-TODO: Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the specifics)
+TODO: Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)

 My simple NixOS configurations flake, using home-manager as a NixOS module.
 Only uakari and unstable versions for now.